5 Written questions

 - infrared radiation

 - a An instrument used to measure temperature, consisting of a thin, glass tube with a bulb on one end that contains a liquid, usually mercury or alcohol.

 - b A form of energy with wavelengths that are longer than visible light.

-- e The change from the gaseous to the liquid state of matter; also, the process by which a gas, such as water vapor, changes to a liquid, such as water.
+- c The change from the gaseous to the liquid state of matter; also, the process by which a gas, such as water vapor, changes to a liquid, such as water.

 - Wind that blows over short distances.

-- The flow of air from land to a body of water.
+- The flow of air from an ocean or lake to the land.